Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-10.md

 # FEW 2.9 Advanced queries

+More ideas:

+- Variables
+- Fragments
+- Directives

 Using variables with GraphQL

 A query will often provide values to define and refine the expected results.
 GraphQL queries can define variables that may appear anywhere inside of a Query.
 This saves you the trouble of concatenating a long query string, and makes it easy to track variables used in a query by keeping them in one location.